CPA Building

-I do not know much about this attractive and now unused building.
-I believe that it was built in the 1920s for the Conductor’s Protective Association (CPA), an insurance firm chartered in Michigan in 1910.
+I do not know much about this attractive and currnetly unused building.
+It was built in 1923 for the Conductor’s Protective Association (CPA), an insurance firm chartered in Michigan in 1910.
 Railroading has always been a cyclical and seasonal industry with periods of full employment and other spans when many rail workers are laid off.
 Before the 1930s, there were few state and no federal programs that collected money from workers when they were employed and then paid them unemployment benefits where they did not have work.
 I think that the Conductors Protective Assurance firm may have sold such unemployment insurance to rail workers beginning early in the last century.
 It would not surprise me to learn that the CPA also sold life and health insurance to rail workers.
 That organization, I believe, evolved into the Locomotive Engineers and Conductors Mutual Protective Association.
 I believe that their primary product is still job interruption insurance for rail workers.
 Their offices are now located in Southfield.

 I do not know when the CPA moved away from this appealing and very modern looking building.
 I believe that some parts of it were used early in the Twenty-first century as a dormitory for Mormon missionaries who worked in Detroit.
 Subsequently, I believe the Mormons built their own dormitories for their missionaries.
-In early 2010, this building was for sale for $1.4 million.
+A Washington, D. C. real estate broker, I believe, put this structure on the market in 2002.
+Eleven years later it was purchased for $900,000 but that firm did not invest in renovating the structure.

-City of Detroit Designated Historic District: Not listed
+City of Detroit Designated Historic District: Temporty listing approved by Common Council; November 22, 2016

 State of Michigan Registry of Historic Places: Not listed